jramos0/sovereign-university-data/courses/btc401/en.md

 ### Conclusion

-This concludes today’s lecture on Bitcoin’s essential knowledge, key management, wallets, and security practices.
-Tomorrow, we will move into more technical aspects, such as running a Bitcoin node and connecting wallets to the network.
-Your feedback is essential in shaping the upcoming sessions, so please feel free to share your thoughts or ask any questions.
-We aim to build your understanding progressively through each step of this series.
+This concludes the lecture on Bitcoin’s essential knowledge, key management, wallets, and security practices.
+In the next one, we will move into more technical aspects, such as running a Bitcoin node and connecting wallets to the network.
+Feel free to share your thoughts or ask any questions, as we aim to build your understanding progressively through each step of this series.
 Thank you for your participation, and we look forward to continuing this journey together.

 ## Intermediate